 But by focusing on your breathing, you can get it under control and the right amount of oxygen into your lungs.

 When you’re experiencing shortness of breath, you’re generally breathing from your mouth or chest.
-Diaphragmatic breathing can:
+But diaphragmatic breathing can:

 - slow your breathing rate